 Statistics Canada reports that the labour force demand for university graduates expanded by 700,000 net positions between 2008 and 2012, despite the dramatic economic issues of that period.
-High employment rates among graduates from across all disciplines at the University of Alberta, shown in the following Figures N and N, demonstrate the value of a university degree.
+High employment rates among graduates from across all disciplines at the U of A, shown in the following Figure 11 demonstrates the value of a university degree.

-The University of Alber ta contributes highly-qualified graduates to several important workforce areas.
+The University of Alberta contributes highly qualified graduates to several important workforce areas.
 Please refer to Appendix 5 for the numbers of 2012 U of A graduates in selected fields.